Halloween activities for adults in Metro Vancouver include nightclub events, haunted houses, costume parties and other fun yet spooky stuff.

 There are a number of other Halloween events that are great for people of all ages, but especially for adults.
 These include the following:

-- Parade of Lost Souls – a grassroots Halloween parade event starting at 7 pm where the exact location isn’t revealed until midnight on the Friday before Halloween.
-Donations of $5 are encouraged.
-The 2021 parade is on October 30th.
+- Parade of Lost Souls – a grassroots Halloween parade event starting at 7:00 pm where the exact location isn’t revealed until midnight on the Friday before Halloween.
+Donations of $10 are encouraged.
+In 2025 the parade is on Saturday, November 1st.

 - Click Vancouver Haunted Houses for a list of more spooky places in the Lower Mainland.